 Did You Know?

 Kidney damage can be a result of blood loss or decreased circulating blood volume.
 With less blood reaching the kidneys, the renal tissue begins to die and the kidney starts to malfunction.
-Decrease in blood volume can be caused by two traumatic injuries: shock and burns.
+A decrease in blood volume can be caused by two traumatic injuries: shock and burns.
 As a first aid rescuer, you should note the following as signs of kidney failure complications:

 - Edema – bipedal (lower extremities) and pulmonary (which causes shortness of breath)